Cape Fear Life Enhancement Services Receives Grant from The Endowment.

 Cape Fear GH awarded $30,000 grant from Cape Fear Memorial Foundation

-Cape Fear Group Homes, Inc., was pleased to announce a $30,000 grant from the Board of Directors of Cape Fear Memorial Foundation.
+Cape Fear Life Enhancement Services, Inc., was pleased to announce a $30,000 grant from the Board of Directors of Cape Fear Memorial Foundation.
 The grant provided for the installation of 3,000 sq.feet of flooring for the main office and our Day Services program.
 We would like to show you the results of that grant and our beautiful new floors!

 We are so grateful for this much needed update to our facility!
 The Grantee Reception was held Thursday November 3rd at Riverwalk Landing in Wilmington, NC.